PostgREST/postgrest-docs/api.rst

 .. note::
   * Partitioned tables can reference other tables since PostgreSQL 11 but can only be referenced from any other table since PostgreSQL 12.
-  * Embedding on partitions is not allowed because it leads to ambiguity errors between them and their parent partitioned table (see :ref:`embed_disamb`). :ref:`custom_queries` can be used if this is needed.
+  * Embedding on partitions is not allowed because it leads to ambiguity errors (see :ref:`embed_disamb`) between them and their parent partitioned table. :ref:`custom_queries` can be used if this is needed.

 .. _embedding_views: